dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ]
 ```

-It helps to visualize it because if you squit a little it actually looks like a board.
+It helps to visualize it because if you squint a little, it actually looks like a board.
 We have rows and columns, we have items for each tile, it's square.

-Now let's actually try to get this output ourself by printing our board:
+Now let's actually try to get this output ourselves by printing our board:

 ```rust {data-file="main.rs", hl_lines=[21]}
 enum Tile {